paytonjewell/ReactPortfolioTemplate/README.md

 These are the colors used to determine the "accents" throughout the site -- the circle behind your self portrait, the color of your name, the buttons on the Portfolio page, and the labels on the About page.

 You can pick any colors you like for this, but I reccomend using this [gradient generator](https://paytonjewell.github.io/gradient-generator/) to play around and find colors that look good together.
 When you've found a combination you like, copy the first rgb code (looks like "rgb(185, 85, 211)" but with different number values) from the bottom of the gradient generator, and paste it to replace the first value of the `colors` array in `Info.js`.
 Then, do the same with the second rgb code from the gradient generator.

+*Note: You aren't required to use rgb codes, you can also replace the codes in quotes with accepted colornames like "goldenrod" and "violet", or you can use hex codes.*

 When you're done, save the file, and take a look at your local copy in the browser -- the colors on the homepage should have changed to the new colors you added.
 Be sure to play around a bit with toggling Dark Mode to make sure your colors look the way you want them to in both modes.